RvNovae/rm-notifier-public/README.md

 If you would like to trigger a sync manually, you may use the Sync button at the top.

 On the serverside streams are synchronised every 7 days with the RauteMusik database.
-DJs are being added to my database, the first time they appear in a schedule or live show.
-So if you can't find a DJ, they might not have played any shows after I created my database.

 DJs are synced every Monday morning.

 ## Notifications